moby/moby/docs/sources/articles/dockerfile_best-practices.md

 Below is a well-formed `RUN` instruction that demonstrates the above recommendations.
-Note that the last package, `s3cmd`, specifies a version `1.1.0*`, which will bust the `apt-get` cache and force the installation of that version (which in this case had a new, required feature).
+Note that the last package, `s3cmd`, specifies a version `1.1.0*`.
+If the image previously used an older version, specifying the new one will cause a cache bust of `apt-get update` and ensure the installation of the new version (which in this case had a new, required feature).

     RUN apt-get update && apt-get install -y \
         aufs-tools \